ErpNetDocs/info/index.md

 ## Partnership

-The current section provides information about our partnership program, including how you can join our partner network.
+The current section provides in-depth information about our partnership program, explaining how you can join our partner network.

-* [Requirements and Benefits](~/partners/partner-program-requirements-and-benefits.md) - get to know what successful businesses achieve collaborating with us.
+* [Requirements and Benefits](~/partners/partner-program-requirements-and-benefits.md) - get to know what you need to become our partner and how your business can achieve more by collaborating with us.
 * [Terms and Conditions](~/partners/partner-program-terms-and-conditions.md) - the terms and conditions for governing participation in the Partner Program.
 * [Apply for Partnership](~/partners/apply-for-a-partner.md) - apply for becoming a part of our partner network.